sanj0/salty-engine/README.md

 # Join the team
 Do you want to collaborate?
 Join the project at https://crowdforge.io/projects/447 <p>
-If you want to get access to a comfortable and frequently updated TODO list of this project create a (free) `Wunderlist` account and send me your username.
+If you want to get access to a more comfortable and more frequently updated TODO list of this project create a (free) `Wunderlist` account and send me your username.

 **Known bugs/glitches/issues**
 - See in the ```Wunderlist``` TODO-List

+**TODO** (sort by relevance)
+- add more UIElements

 **NOTE** for help with how to use, please check out the files in src/main/java/testing